Year 6 - Miss A Rawat

 Identify their existing talents and plan how they can develop further knowledge and skills and further use web-based research skills to source tools, content and other resources.

-RE- This half term we will be looking at Dance where children will learn about movements of their bodies inspired from the sounds they hear.
+PE- This half term we are lucky to have the Premier Coaching Sports Coaches working alongside us to develop our tennis skills.
+We will be looking at Dance with Miss Younis where children will learn about movements of their bodies inspired from the sounds they hear.
 We will be practicing a variety of moves in order to create a powerful performance.
-Children must be bring in their P.E kit, and a change of footwear, on Wednesday.
+IMPORTANT NOTE: PE lessons are now on a Mon and Tues.
+Children must be bring in their P.E kit, and a change of footwear, on Mondays and Tuesdays.
 Children who fail to bring in their appropriate kit will have to wear the spare kit.

 Homework will be given out every Friday and your child will be expected to hand their completed homework task first thing Monday morning.
 Can you please support your child by encouraging them to complete their independent learning tasks.
 P.S. there will be added homework through the week too.